Apple Tools, Google G Suite, Instructional Technology & Integration, Keynote Speaker, Social Studies Best Practices

 “So everything I do is focused on finding ways to develop skills that support success in learners – inquiry, problem solving, risk taking, literacy.
 My hope is that after our time together, teachers and administrators walk away excited about the learning process, with ready-to-use strategies and resources that prepare students for their future.”

 Glenn’s educational career began at Derby Middle School, finding ways to help thirteen year olds enjoy American History.
-Wiebe earned his Masters in American History in 1995 and continued developing innovative practices and sharing them with his students.
+Wiebe earned his Master’s in American History while continuing to develop innovative practices and sharing them with his students.
 He spent five years working in higher education, designing effective instruction and integrating video games into social science classrooms.
 Glenn now travels across the country as an ESSDACK education consultant providing keynotes, presentations, and curriculum development.

 Glenn’s love for social studies was kindled in elementary school when he fell in love with his first National Geographic map.
 Even at a young age, Glenn was beginning to understand what Robert Louis Stevenson meant when he described his treasure map as having the "power of infinite, eloquent suggestion.”
 Wiebe’s passion for history and the social studies continued to grow and is now expressed in sharing that passion with others.

 Wiebe writes almost daily at History Tech, a 2014 Edublog finalist and the 2017 EdTech Must Read list.
 He also maintains Social Studies Central, a repository of resources targeted at K-12 educators cited in national professional journals.
 Glenn has published articles for the National Social Studies Supervisors Association journal, the Teaching History and Fractus Learning websites, and has authored numerous discipline specific curricula.
-Wiebe acted as co-chair for the 2013 Kansas social standards writing and assessment committee and is past-president of the Kansas Council for the Social Studies.
+Wiebe acted as co-chair for the 2013 and 2020 Kansas State Social Standards Writing Committee and is a past-president of the Kansas Council for the Social Studies.

 He believes that “learning should be more than cute and engaging activities.
 Our task is simple – preparing kids to think critically and to have skills needed to be effective citizens.”
 His focus will always be on providing practical ideas coupled with research that teachers and administrators can use to improve the learning process.
 His C4 Framework – Collect, Collaborate, Create, and Communicate – provides a structure for all of Glenn’s workshops and presentations.